Curated Wireless Datasets for Aerial Network Research: Integrated Dataset Catalog and Access

+This work consolidates multiple aerial wireless datasets that were collected across different campaigns, platforms, and experimental objectives, as summarized in Table~\ref{tab:datasets_summary}.
+To facilitate integration and reuse, all datasets are organized under a unified taxonomy based on the level of abstraction at which the measurements are recorded.

+At the lowest level, signal-level datasets provide raw in-phase and quadrature samples suitable for detailed physical-layer analysis and custom receiver processing.
+Power-level datasets capture received signal strength and path loss behavior as functions of altitude, distance, and environment.
+Key performance indicator-level datasets contain higher-layer metrics such as throughput, latency, and packet error rate, enabling system-level evaluation.

+Each dataset is accompanied by a standardized metadata record that includes measurement location, altitude range, carrier frequency, bandwidth, antenna configuration, and temporal resolution.
+Where applicable, data are provided in widely adopted formats to promote interoperability, and conversion scripts are supplied when proprietary or campaign-specific formats are used.

+All datasets and associated scripts are hosted in publicly accessible repositories with persistent links.
+This centralized catalog structure enables users to efficiently identify relevant datasets, understand their characteristics, and integrate them into their own analysis pipelines.

+To facilitate informed dataset selection and comparative evaluation, Table~\ref{tab:dataset_comparison_tasks} provides a task-oriented comparison of the surveyed datasets.
+This comparison highlights practical considerations that emerge from the analysis, including the importance of matching dataset abstraction level to the intended research objective, recognizing trade-offs between raw signal fidelity and system-level scalability, and accounting for dataset-specific limitations such as spatial coverage, technology dependence, and environmental specificity when interpreting results or combining datasets.
+For instance, we explicitly recommend utilizing Signal-Level datasets for physical layer algorithm development where phase information is critical, while advising the use of KPI-Level datasets for scalable network orchestration studies where storage efficiency and processing speed are paramount.

-In the rest of this paper, we will introduce various aerial wireless datasets collected at the NSF AERPAW platform, enabled by the features and capabilities discussed in Section~\ref{sec:challenges}.
-For each dataset, we will provide a description of the hardware and software used to collect the dataset, the dataset format, and representative results.
-References are provided to access each dataset and associated post-processing scripts to replicate the results.
-Example uses of the dataset are also described.
+Building on this unified catalog and comparative perspective, we next turn to the individual datasets in detail.
+The following sections present a set of aerial wireless datasets collected at the NSF AERPAW, enabled by the experimental capabilities and constraints described earlier.
+For each dataset, we summarize the measurement objectives, hardware and software configuration, dataset format, and representative results.
+Public repository links and post-processing scripts are provided to support reproducibility and reuse, and selected application examples are included to illustrate relevance to propagation analysis, system evaluation, and data-driven aerial wireless research.

-Table~\ref{tab:datasets_summary} provides a unified summary of the aerial wireless datasets presented throughout the rest of this article, categorized by their focus, data types, experimental platforms, and prior usage.
-The color-coded classification, which includes signal-level (I/Q), power-level (RSS), and KPI-level (4G/5G performance) datasets, highlights the breadth and granularity of the measurements.